RickP/MC5000_DevKit/README.md

 ## Desktop application

 The desktop application transpiles the code to a binary format and uplloads it to the virtual 'MC5000' controllers on the board.
-It's written in QT5.12 and compiled automatically into packages for Linux, MacOS and Windows.
+It's written in QT5 (Version 5.12.8) and compiled automatically into packages for Linux, MacOS and Windows.
 Installation instructions are part of the [user documentation](https://rickp.github.io/MC5000_DevKit/).

 The code is very simplistic with a lot of room for improvents.
 It's contained within the 'gui' subdirectory.
 The binaries can be found on the [releases page](https://github.com/RickP/MC5000_DevKit/releases).

+## Github actions

+The releases including binary packages for four platforms and PCB fabrication files are created by github action.
+It also signs the MacOS app with my certificate that is stored in github secrets.
+Everthing is built when the repository is tagged.

+If you want the same functionality for the MacOS package on your own fork fork you have to add some secrets in "Project settings/Secrets/Repository secrets":

+APPLE_DEV_USER: Your apple development account user name
+APPLE_DEV_PASS: An application specific password for your apple dev account
+APPLE_DEV_CERT: Your exported developer secret in base64 encoding.
+Use the same application specific password as above for the cert.